Close

 What is physical abuse?

 Physical abuse is a form of domestic abuse.
-The Defense Department describes domestic abuse as a pattern of behavior resulting in emotional or psychological abuse, economic control or interference with personal liberty that is directed toward a person who is a:
+The War Department describes domestic abuse as a pattern of behavior resulting in emotional or psychological abuse, economic control or interference with personal liberty that is directed toward a person who is a:

 • Current or former spouse

-• Person with whom the abuser shares a child in common
+• Person with whom the abuser shares a child

 • Current or former intimate partner with whom the alleged abuser shares or has shared a common domicile